Luci-MG/Under-the-Hood/docs/langdives/Java/StreamsLambdas.md

 A functional interface is an interface with only one abstract method.
 This is important because lambda expressions can be used to provide the implementation for these interfaces.

-???+ example
+??? example "Functional Interface Example"
-    ```java title="Example functional interface"
+    ```java title="Define functional interface"
     @FunctionalInterface  // Optional but ensures the interface has only one abstract method.
     interface MyFunction {
         int apply(int a, int b);  // Single abstract method
     }
     ```

-    Now, when you want to use this interface, you **don’t need to create a class** and provide an implementation like before.
-Instead, you can use a **lambda expression** to quickly provide the logic.
+    Now, when you want to use this interface, you don’t need to create a class and provide an implementation like before.
+Instead, you can use a lambda expression to quickly provide the logic.

     ```java title="Using Lambda with MyFunction"
     MyFunction addition = (a, b) -> a + b;  // Lambda expression for addition